2020PB/police-brutality/reports/Kentucky.md

 The ACLU has raised concerns that these arrests are inhibiting freedom of the press, while Louisville Metropolitan Police Department has stated that the department "has no issue with anyone livestreaming.
 But many of those livestreaming are also protesting.
 And anyone protesting who fails to follow police orders to disperse may be arrested."

 The journalist from MilkyMess TV took 1st person footage of their arrest.
-Around 1:50:00 in her Facebook live post, she is wandering around a crowd of protestors on the sidewalk.
-The journalist does not appear to be chanting or singing with protestors.
+Around 1:50:00 in her Facebook live post, she is wandering around a crowd of protesters on the sidewalk.
+The journalist does not appear to be chanting or singing with protesters.
 Several police cruisers pull up and officers step out.
 The journalist steps forward to get a better look and is arrested without a word.
 The camera is knocked from her hand.

 An additional livestream from a reporter affiliated with WDRB News shows the incident.
 Beginning at 3:05:00, police arrive, appear to single out MilkyMess and tackle her to the ground.
 The reporter asks why she is being arrested.
 A police officer says, "Trespassing."
 It should be noted that MilkyMess was on a public sidewalk and numerous other individuals were not arrested.
 Around 3:11:00, the WDRB reporter walks over to another arrestee.
 Shortly after, the reporter asks an officer if he should be in the street or sidewalk.
 The officer tells him he's "gotta go."
 The reporter crosses to the other side of the street and asks another person if there were arrests.
 The individual says there was one arrest.
 This totals 3 arrests for trespassing on a park/public sidewalk out of a group of 30-40 individuals.